 One of the greatest challenges that a Ruler archetype has to face is the risk of losing control or power.
 The sheer thought of not being able to play the role of a decision-maker stirs is able to create complete and utter chaos in their mental state.
 Rulers need to learn to accept the fact that not everyone can be won over, and that enemies and false friends will always exist no matter how hard they try to please those under their control.

 In addition to this, Rulers are known to overburden themselves with everyone else's issues.
 They'll do anything and everything that's within their power to complete tasks without seeking the help of others.
 While a part of this can be attributed to their arrogance, it's also possible that some Rulers simply find it difficult to reduce their level of control for their own sake.
 With that being said, the greater challenge that rulers face is ultimately their own selves.

 From a financial standpoint, Rulers are known to be one of the few archetypes who struggle the least.
 Their leadership qualities are widely sought after across various industries and their charisma helps them to breeze through interviews.

-Majority of rulers are also able and even encouraged to become brilliant managers, businessmen, politicians, or any other occupation that involves a high level of decision making.
+Majority of Ruler archetypes are also able and even encouraged to become brilliant managers, businessmen, politicians, or any other occupation that involves a high level of decision making.